Tim Moore (comedian): Boxing and vaudeville years

 Having made $141,000 with his fists, in 1921 Moore and his wife returned to performing full-time in vaudeville.
-He formed his Chicago Follies troupe and was a favorite on the Theater Owners Bookers Association vaudeville circuit during the "Roaring Twenties" period.
+He formed his Chicago Follies troupe and was a favorite on the Theater Owners Booking Association vaudeville circuit during the "Roaring Twenties" period.
 In 1923, Moore and his wife co-starred with Sandy Burns, Fannetta Burns, Walter Long, and Bobby Smart in a silent film comedy, His Great Chance, directed by Ben Strasser (North State Film Corp.).
 The following year, the Moores toured vaudeville together in "Aces and Queens".
 Subsequently, he went on tour as one of the stars of producer Edward E. Daley's "black and white musical comedy sensation", Rarin' to Go, for three seasons on the Columbia Burlesque Wheel (1925, 1926 and 1927 editions).

 Broadway comedian

 In June 1925, Tim Moore made his Broadway debut as the star of Lucky Sambo (based on "Aces and Queens').
 However, the show closed after only a few performances.
 He was a success in burlesque in the mid 1920s with the hit show Rarin' to Go, followed by a return to vaudeville in 1927 with The Southland Revue.
 In 1928, he produced and starred in weekly shows at Harlem theatres such as the Alhambra.
 Moore wrote all of his own material and also did some writing for other performers; a Moore skit called, "Not a Fit Night for Man Nor Beast", was bought by W.C.
 Fields.
 He also did some writing for the radio show of the Two Black Crows comedy team.
 Moore was brought to New York to sign a writing contract but before this was done, Charles Mack of the team was killed in an auto accident, thus ending the act.
 Moore wrote sketches which became part of Lew Leslie's "Blackbirds" revues as well.